2012 0003 0024

 Of course, the online services could be batch processed with a dose

-magic, but there is a more UNIX way: libqrencode
+of curl magic, but there is a more UNIX way: libqrencode.

 Creating a discrete QR code image is straightforward with the